 Towards the end of the lesson, don’t forget to get feedback from the students about this type of activity.
 If you got lots of positive feedback, carry on with it.
 Check out this article regarding learning languages through music.

 Ask for opinions from your students regarding what kind of activity they would like to do in the next lesson.
 Choose wisely and use your creativity to turn those suggestions into something fun and fits with your lesson plans.
 This shows them you valued their opinions and sees that you’re trying to create a better and stress-free environment for them using their methods.

-It’s true, one can’t just learn a language without a passion.
-So, as teachers, what you can do is relate language learning with whatever interests they have.
-It could be music, movies, sports, and TV series and so on and so forth.
+It could be music, movies, sports, and TV series, and so on and so forth.
 All you have to do is connect all these to have better engagements.

 The most important thing you as teachers must emphasize is what other possibilities languages can bring.
 Don’t just tell them.
 In fact, show them something real, things they can do with just learning a language.